 Our lawyers can pick your insurance policy apart to fully understand what your provider owes you after a hurricane, if anything.
 Then, we can handle claim negotiations with your insurance provider with the knowledge we have about your individual policy.
 We can recognize the common tactics insurance companies often use to get out of paying what they owe claimants.
 We will combat these tactics with strategies of our own to force the insurance company to treat your claim fairly.
 In most cases, simply having legal representation is enough to get an insurer to treat your claim in good faith.

 If you are concerned about how much a Florida hurricane insurance claims attorney will cost, come to Williams Law, P.A. for peace of mind.
 We take cases on a contingency fee basis, so you will not pay our fees out of pocket if you cannot afford them.
 Instead, we will only charge you if and when we secure benefits for your property damages.
 If we do not succeed in reaching a settlement or positive verdict, you will not pay a dime for our services.
 You will not have to pay anything upfront to retain our firm, either.
 Affordable legal representation is available after a hurricane in Tampa.

 We will help you fill out all the paperwork needed to make sure you are compensated so that you can restore your property to its pre-loss condition.
 Our hurricane damage attorneys in Tampa will also make sure that if your house is uninhabitable that you receive funds to stay elsewhere while your home is being repaired.

-Our firm understands the building codes used in Florida as well as the hurricane insurance claims process.
+Our firm understands the building codes used in Florida as well as the insurance claims process in Florida.
 We will appeal and pursue your claim in court, if necessary.
 You do not have to go through this process alone.